 A university-qualified professional who works with others in a health care team to support a person's medical care.
-Examples include psychologists, social workers, occupational therapists, physiotherapists and dietitians.
+Examples include psychologists, social workers, occupational therapists, physiotherapists and dietitians. arm behavioural intervention behavioural research

-arm

 A group of people who receive the same treatment in a randomised trial.
 Most randomised trials have two arms, but some have three or more arms.